 This class is an introduction to reporting, design, and publishing.
 The majority of the class focuses on the skills necessary to work as a modern media reporter.
 Students will study interviewing, news gathering, copy writing, editing, design technique, ethics, desktop publishing, and history.
 Students who successfully complete Journalism are eligible to apply for membership on the newspaper or yearbook staff.
-Grade Placement: 9-12 % - 1 credit

-Newspaper Productions I Newspaper Productions II

-Newspaper Productions III
+Newspaper Productions II Newspaper Productions III Newspaper Productions III